Over the course of the past decade, the role of a project manager (PM) has shifted and become very desirable.

 Learn about the industries you work in.
 A good project manager holds tons of knowledge about field-related dynamics.
 It might not seem like a big deal but such insight allows us to prevent or minimize risks, save time and costs, and avoid common errors.

 Identify and get acquainted with the most common project management methodologies, e,g.
-Agile, Scrum, and Waterfall in your chosen industries.
+Agile, Scrum, Lean, and Waterfall in your chosen industries.
 While it’s not universally true, a lot of industries have their own standard and only work with certain frameworks.
 For example, IT prefers Agile and Scrum, and you will hardly ever see software developers apply Waterfall project management principles.

 Get a basic understanding of skills that are required for the project team that you will be managing.
 Say you want to be a project manager in information technology.
 Surely, you don’t need to become a coder and master Python, but it will make your professional life easier if you understand it on a high level.
+You can also use some auxiliary software like work management tools.

 Step 3.
 Fill in the knowledge gaps